 Take command of your employee’s attentions

 Certainly explain that if they don’t stop tapping at their handhelds, they might very well lose their thumbs entirely.
 You’re the boss.
 It’s their job to hang on your every word.
-And anything that prevents them from doing that—including a smartphone addiction—must stop.
+And anything that prevents them from doing that must stop.
 Immediately.

 The truth is, it’s nearly impossible by standard means, i.e., the way you would ask for more money or a better office.
 Vacation days are company policy, even for the most altitudinous among us, so asking the boss for more time off isn’t the right tactic.
 He or she may simply say no. What is available to you is the wiggle room that exists in any system.

 At your review, tell your boss you’re frying around the edges a little and that you think the company vacation policy is bogus.
-If he agrees with you (and in most cases he will), gently float an informal solution, such as “So anyway, some summer Fridays I’m going to work from home, if that’s okay with you,” or “On certain winter Mondays, when the snow is good in Tahoe, I’m going to try to telecommute.”
-If he doesn’t budge, you may have to work a different edge of the operation.
+If they agree with you (and in most cases they will), gently float an informal solution, such as “So anyway, some summer Fridays, I’m going to work from home, if that’s okay with you,” or “On certain winter Mondays, when the snow is good in Tahoe, I’m going to try to telecommute.”
+If they don’t budge, you may have to work a different edge of the operation.
 In totalitarian regimes, people do things to assert their humanity.
 I don’t know if I have to tell you exactly what, right?
 People get sick.
 Have personal emergencies.
 Even disappear when the work-flow is light or the boss is out of the office.
 Necessity is, after all, the mother of invention.

 Beat back presentation boredom